 We passed many push-boats with large barges on the rivers today.
 Some of these “tows” are pushing three barges wide and six barges long, moving gasoline, coal, sand, and other bulk goods up and down the rivers.

-Today we traveled 145 miles along the Tennessee, Ohio and Mississippi Rivers.
+Our very long day of travel today took us 145 miles along the Tennessee, Ohio and Mississippi Rivers.